Charca/frontend-architecture-workshop/design-doc.md

 ### Phase 4: Testing and Deployment (November 2024)

-- Perform comprehensive testing (unit, integration, and end-to-end tests).
+- Perform comprehensive end-to-end testing (manual and automated.)
-- Optimize for performance and accessibility.
+- Deploy to staging environment.
 - Deploy to production and monitor for issues.

 ## 7. Risks and Open Questions